Enhancing Trauma Therapy Through

 Ketamine’s impact on the brain is multifaceted.
 It affects various neurotransmitters, including glutamate, leading to altered neural connectivity.
 This can result in a temporary dissociative state, providing a unique opportunity for therapeutic intervention.
 The brain’s reaction to Ketamine is believed to facilitate the rewiring of neural pathways, aiding in the healing of trauma-related disorders.

 A recent study conducted by researchers at Penn Medicine has provided insights into how Ketamine acts as a “switch” in the brain[^4^]:

 - Targeting Specific Neurons: Ketamine temporarily silences a set of neurons called “GABAergic interneurons” in the brain region known as the “habenula.”

 - Increasing Serotonin Levels: The silencing effect leads to a rapid increase in serotonin levels, contributing to Ketamine’s antidepressant effects.

 - Switching Off Negative Signals: The habenula is linked to negative emotions and stress.
 Ketamine’s action on the GABAergic interneurons effectively “switches off” these negative signals.

-- Potential for Targeted Treatments: Understanding this mechanism may pave the way for more targeted and effective treatments for mental health disorders, including depression.
+- Potential for Targeted Trauma Therapy: Understanding this mechanism may pave the way for more targeted and effective treatments for mental health disorders, including depression.
 This discovery adds to the growing body of knowledge about the neurological effects of Ketamine and its potential therapeutic applications

-Clients undergoing Ketamine treatment can expect a series of sessions, often beginning with a consultation to assess suitability.
+Clients who opt for Ketamine while undergoing trauma therapy can expect a series of sessions, often beginning with a consultation to assess suitability.
 The treatment includes: